AliReza7222/Cinema/README.md

 > <p>Authentication is based on jwt token .</p>

 <h3>Payment Simulator IdPay</h3>
-<p>View TransactionsView is for buy ticket movie , after pay amount movie a ticket with key data create for client user .</p>
+View TransactionsView is for buy ticket movie , after pay amount movie a ticket with key data create for client user .
 <p>superuser can check data tickt movie with view DecodeDataTicket .</p>

 <h3>ShowAllMovie and </h3>